killthebuddh4/quiver/README.md

 So there's kind of 2 trees, there's the "router/call" tree thing and then there's also the middleware tree.
 The middleware tree is where the built-up type safety needs to happen.

+NEXT:

+Dig into the createRoute function and get it to work the way you want it to.